November 20 2022

 Who is eligible to apply?

-The program is intended for professional writers (including comic book artists) who have published at least two books.
-The Conseil des arts de Montréal (CAM) has partnered with the Association des libraires du Québec (ALQ) to offer—this year only—two residencies in bookstores to writers of literature intended for adults, starting in winter 2022.
-The residences will run concurrently in the following bookstores:
+The program is intended for professional writers (including comic book artists) who have published at least one book.
+The Conseil des arts de Montréal (CAM) has partnered with the Association des libraires du Québec (ALQ) to offer one residency in bookstore to writers of literature intended for adults, starting in winter 2023.
+The residency will run concurrently in the following bookstore:

 What are the program objectives?

-Each of the creative writing residencies is combined with a cultural mediation project.
+The creative writing residency is combined with a cultural mediation project.
 The program was developed with the following objectives:

 What type of assistance is provided?

 In addition to a $7,000 grant from the Conseil des arts, recipients will receive promotional assistance and logistical support from the Association des libraires du Québec and the host bookstores.